What do you know about British independent schools?

 Many schools have a tradition of welcoming boarders from overseas: children whose British parents work abroad and foreign children whose parents regard British boarding schools as the finest in the world.

 Some schools are in or near towns and cities, others are set in beautiful countryside.
 There are schools entirely for boarders and schools with a mixture of day and boarding pupils.
-And there are excellent schools throughout the United Kingdom which make good international communications by air, train and road.
+And there are excellent schools throughout the United Kingdom which make good internal communications by air, train and road.

 Check whether you know these words: